Overview of Islamic Culture & Muslim Traditions Lesson Plan

 Students will be able to:

-• Design a country specific hand book based on the culture and traditions of that country and explore how they celebrate Eid
+- Design a country specific hand book based on the Islamic traditions and culture of that country and explore how they celebrate Eid

 Muslim Start Observing Ramadan, Muslims Break Fast Worldwide after Ramadan as Eid al-Fitr Festival Gets Underway, Five Pillars of Islam, AFS Egypt Handbook, AFS Ghana Handbook, AFS Indonesia Handbook, AFS Turkey Handbook, Poster Board